mdmujtabaraza/Living-Room-VR/README.md

 The room features three teleport anchors for easy navigation.
 To teleport:

-* **In the XR Device Simulator within Unity:** Hold the Space key and press W in play mode.
+* **In the XR Device Simulator within Unity in Play Mode:** Hold Space and W keys, point your mouse to one of the anchors and then press Space key again.
 * **On a physical VR controller after building:** Press up on the right thumbstick of your right controller.

 # Hardware Restrictions